bloominstituteoftechnology/Secret-Gists/spec.md

 AFTER username is hardcoded in app.js AND a valid Github token is properly saved in .env - Functions as expected.
 Upon success, a large json object is returned from github and displayed to the user.
 This can be investigated for clues, such as how to find the ids of gists.

-# Create an encrypted gist for yourself 6
+# Create an encrypted gist for yourself 6 // done

 **Expected Functionality**